 Criteria for Nominee Consideration

-The recipient will be selected by a committee of representatives from the ASA Resident Component, Committee on Global Humanitarian Outreach, Committee on Residents and Medical Students, and ASA Charitable Foundation Board of Directors.
+The recipient will be selected by a committee of representatives from the ASA Resident Component Governing Council, Committee on Global Humanitarian Outreach, Committee on Residents and Medical Students, and ASA Charitable Foundation Board of Directors.
 The award will be presented at the ANESTHESIOLOGY® annual meeting during the ASA Resident Component House of Delegates (HOD) Meeting.

 The ideal nominee will demonstrate the following characteristics:

-- Involvement: The nominee must have been involved in outreach by donating time or talents to professional work for charitable clinical, educational or other worthwhile activities related to anesthesiology, in program(s) directed at under-served populations outside the United States.
+- Involvement: The nominee must have been involved in outreach by donating time or talents to professional work for charitable clinical, educational or other worthwhile activities related to anesthesiology, in program(s) directed at under-served populations within or outside the United States.
+In light of COVID-19 restrictions, virtual work is now recognized as a valuable contribution.

 - Service: The work must have been performed on a completely voluntary basis (i.e., not as part of a requirement for completion of training).